Search and Seizure Summary #

 Conversely, where the EP is extremely high, as in a strip search, section 8 may require a standard higher than RPG to believe that evidence will be found (e.g., for strip searches, the additional belief that the search is necessary for safety or to preserve evidence from imminent loss: Golden).

--a sniffer-dog search in a public space of odors emanating from a sealed item (on reasonable suspicion) (Kang-Brown, A.M.; Mackenzie);3
+-using sniffer-dogs in a public space to sniff odours emanating from a sealed item (on reasonable suspicion) (Kang-Brown, A.M.; Mackenzie);5

--statutory provisions allow for warrantless searches in exigent circumstances: 487.11 of the Criminal Code and 11(7) of the CDSA: both provisions state that a PO can carry out a warrantless search if the conditions for obtaining a warrant under 487(1) or 11(1) exist but due to exigent circumstances it is not practicable to obtain a warrant.
+There are also statutory provisions on exigent circumstances: 487.11 of the Criminal Code and 11(7) of the CDSA allowing police to conduct a warrantless search if the conditions for obtaining a warrant under 487(1) or 11(1) exist but due to exigent circumstances it is not practicable to obtain a warrant.

 The SCC in Grant (1993), considering 11(7), held that: “Exigent circumstances will generally be held to exist if there is an imminent danger of the loss, removal, destruction or disappearance of the evidence if the search or seizure is delayed.”
 In Paterson (2017), the SCC added that exigent circs in 11(7) “denotes not merely convenience… but rather urgency” to act to preserve evidence or for officer or public safety.